gatsbyjs/gatsby/docs/blog/2017-09-18-gatsby-modern-static-generation/index.md

 On your end, the development flow looks:

-- Describe your content in React.js Components
+- Describe your content in React Components
 - During development, write code like a boss (hot reloading, modularized code, webpack plugins, etc...)
-- Use React.js Server Side Rendering API to convert this code to static HTML content, and JavaScript code, on your server
+- Use React Server Side Rendering API to convert this code to static HTML content, and JavaScript code, on your server

 It’s really that easy?
 Well, sort of.